Back-to-School

 Time for new back-to-school supplies and clothes?
-Here are tips and resources to help you shop sustainably this school year.

-- Buy supplies made with recycled-content materials
+- Buy supplies made with recycled-content material (available online and in stores), including:

-- backpacks made with recycled polyester or cotton
+- backpacks made with recycled polyester or cotton – try one of Pottery Barn’s recycled polyester backpacks

-- folders, notebooks, and paper made with recycled paper
+- folders, notebooks, and paper made with recycled paper (e.g., decomposition notebook)

-- aluminum thermos bottles made with recycled steel
+- water bottles made with recycled aluminum

 - Take old school supplies for recycling.
 Don’t place items in with other recyclables.
 Small items like markers can’t be sorted and contaminate the recycling stream.